meleu/tdd-ruby/hello-world.md

 Of course this is trivial compared to "real-world" software, but the principles still stand.

 TDD is a skill that needs practice to develop, and by breaking problems down into smaller components that you can test, you will have a much easier time writing _and reading_ software.

+[^1]: Domain: in software engineering the **domain** represents the target subject of a specific programming project.

+[^2]: When we invoke a function (or method), we usually give an input and expect a value to be returned.
+When the function has any effect other than its primary effect of returning a value, it's said that it has a **side-effect**.
+Printing a string is considered a side-effect because it interacts with the external environment by sending output to a display or console.
+This action changes the state of the system's output device, which is outside the function's local scope.

+[^3]: **Syntactic sugar** is a syntax within a programming language that is designed to make things easier to read or to express.